Ernesto Scorsone

-Ernesto Scorsone is a notable LGBT advocate, American lawyer, politician and retired judge from Kentucky.
+Ernesto M. Scorsone (born February 15, 1952) is an LGBT advocate, American lawyer, politician and retired judge from Kentucky.

 Early life and career

 Ernesto Scorsone was born in Palermo, Italy, on February 15, 1952.
 His family immigrated to the United States in 1960.

 Scorsone earned a bachelor's degree from the University of Kentucky in 1973 and a Juris Doctor from the University of Kentucky College of Law in 1976.
 After a year of public defender work, he began private practice in Lexington in 1977.

 Political career

-A Democrat, Scorsone was elected to the Kentucky House of Representatives, 75th District, in 1984 and served for 12 years.
+A Democrat, Scorsone was first elected to the Kentucky House of Representatives 1984, defeating Democratic incumbent Carolyn Kenton for renomination.
 In 1996, he was elected to the Kentucky Senate from the 13th District and re-elected without opposition in 2000 and 2004.
-He was the first openly gay member of the Kentucky General Assembly.

 In 1998 Scorsone was the Democratic nominee for the open 6th district seat in the United States House of Representatives, but he lost the general election to Republican Ernie Fletcher by seven points (53%–46%).
 Fletcher would go on to be elected Governor.

 In the legislature, Scorsone advocated for measures to protect the wellbeing of Kentuckians and to ensure equal treatment for all.
 Among his accomplishments while serving in the General Assembly: